Bloodborne Trophy Guide and Road Map for PlayStation 4

 Phase 1 – Defeat Every Boss and Collect All Weapons and Tools Up to the Final Boss.

-Your absolute first goal should be to get used to the combat in Bloodborne.
+Your absolute first goal as part of this Bloodborne Trophy Guide should be to get used to the combat in Bloodborne.
 If you’re coming from Sekiro then you will notice that the combat is much slower and you might have a false sense of confidence, but do not be tricked by it.
 The enemies in Bloodborne can hit really hard and if you try to rush them too much, you will be caught off guard and punished.
 If you’re coming from Dark Souls, then I’m told the combat is similar, only a bit faster so play it safe, but do try to be a little more aggressive than you normally would in Dark Souls.

 Luckily the first two bosses, Cleric Beast and Father Gascoigne, are excellent to get to grips with the combat.
 Cleric Beast is a large beast-like (duh) boss and will help you master dodging.
 Father Gascoigne is a human boss and much tougher than Cleric Beast, but he will teach you how to parry and perform visceral attacks if you fight him properly—there are some easy cheeses you can use against him, but it’s much better if you fight him as the game intends.